researchapps/spack/lib/spack/docs/basic_usage.rst

  - *bootstrap* indicates the `bootstrap header <https://www.sylabs.io/guides/3.0/user-guide/definition_files.html#header>`_ field.
 This defaults to docker, meaning the "from" image is a Docker container, and we dump layers into a rootfs to build a Singularity container.
  - *working_dir* is where you want the recipe generated, and/or the build to occur.
 If you don't provide one, a temporary directory is made.
 The directory you provide must exist.
+ - *env_name* is the name of the spack environment that is created.
+By default, software is installed under this environment, and the environment activated when you run the container.
  - *name* is the name of the container to build in the working directory.
 This defaults to container.sif.
  - *helpstr* is any additional help you want to provide the user for your container.
 By default, a simple string is printed to indicate that spack is in the container with the set of packages (specs) that you choose (``This is a spack container with packages curl``).
  - *distro* must coincide with the operating system of the from image, with choices listed above.
 If it can be derived from the name (e.g., "ubuntu:16.04") you don't need to specify the argument.
 If it cannot, then you need to.